andresrinivasan/redis-enterprise-k8s-crs/README.md

-# Redis Enterprise K8s CRs
+# Redis Enterprise K8s Custom Resources

 Capture CRs to for testing and reuse